 Free money for your graduate degree

 The first step of the 1-2-3 approach to paying for graduate school is to look for—and use—free money that you don’t have to pay back.
-The most likely sources will be from scholarships, grants, and fellowships.
-Finding free money can take time; some graduate students perform a cost-benefit analysis to decide on the minimum amount of money that they’ll pursue.
-Others devote a few hours once a week to go through their free money paperwork.
+Free money can be that missing piece of the puzzle to help you pay—every little bit can help.
+The most likely sources will be from graduate scholarships, grants, and fellowships for graduate students.

 The difference among scholarships, grants, and fellowships for graduate students

 Grants for graduate school are like scholarships in that you don’t have to pay them back.
-If you withdraw from school, you may have to refund part or all the grant, so know the individual grant’s rules.
+If you withdraw from school or otherwise fail to maintain eligibility for the grant, you may have to refund part or all of the grant, so know the individual grant’s rules.
 While scholarships are often merit-based, grants are need-based and can relate to your prospective field.

 Fellowships for graduate students generally relate to a short-term opportunity to study or conduct research in a specific field.
 Awarded for academic excellence, they can include an internship or other service commitment and can pay for living expenses, or offer a stipend.
 Fellowship opportunities can be found in most graduate fields.